-The public entities listed on the website do not necessarily constitute a complete list.
+The list of public entities on the website is not necessarily complete.
 The 2013 report of the Presidential Review Committee on State-Owned Entities noted that, after a two-year macro-review of all public entities in South Africa, the Committee was unable to produce an exhaustive list of public entities, especially at the provincial and municipal level.
-We endeavour to include the most relevant entities, focusing on those that are clearly operational, with available documentation, audit results and so forth.
+We endeavour to include all that are relevant, focusing on those that are clearly operational, with available documentation and audit results.

 The terminology used is described by AGSA as follows:

-Financial Information is sourced from the available annual reports of the respective departments and entities.
+Financial Information is sourced from the annual reports of the departments and entities.
 Links to the full annual reports are provided.
-When referencing the financial information, please take note of the following:
+When referencing the financial information:

-In some instances, the original financial reporting does not match the standardised financial format used by us for displaying like-for-like information.
-In these cases we have endeavoured to adapt the information to our standardised model or we have left the values as ’n/a’ in our summary.
-It is recommended that you refer to the original annual report where required.
+In some instances the annual reports do not match the standardised format we use to display information.
+In these cases we have either adapted the information to our model or we have left the values as ’n/a’.
+It is recommended that you refer to the original annual reports where required.

 Photographs of office bearers have either been supplied to us by the department or public entity concerned, or sourced from their official websites or annual reports.